 Why Does a Dog Want to Lick Wounds?

 When they are in pain, humans lick their wounds to soothe themselves.
-Similarly, dogs have this tendency as do humans.
-The only thing that dogs have to care for their wounds is their tongues.
-Therefore, it’s only normal that they’d lick their own wounds.
+Similarly, dogs have this tendency, as do humans.
+Dogs only have to care for their injuries is their tongues.
+Therefore, it’s only standard that they’d lick their wounds.

 Licking a wound can have a variety of functions, including wound cleanup.
-Any dust and dirt from the wound are removed by licking by the dog.
-Its tongue is adapted for combing and is capable of picking up large amounts of dirt.
+Any dust and dirt from the injury are removed by licking the dog.
+Its tongue is adapted for combing and can pick up large amounts of dirt.

 For cleaning debris, people have cleaning solutions.
 When it comes to cleaning a wound.
 Dogs have no further option except to lick maintained.